Engineering traditions in Canada: Licensing

 Many engineering students become licensed Professional Engineers after graduation which gives them the right to practise in public.
 It is usually a structured 4 plus year period of work experience following graduation.
 Professional status entails both responsibilities as well as privileges, and is not, as some may think, the automatic result of graduation.
-In every province of Canada and every U.S. state, it is by law mandatory for an Engineer to be registered with the appropriate association before he or she may practise as a Professional Engineer.
+In every province of Canada and every U.S. state, it is by law mandatory for an Engineer to be registered with the appropriate association before they may practise as a Professional Engineer.
 In Canada, registration as a Professional Engineer is granted only to those whose personal qualifications and professional experience, as well as academic training, can be proven to the satisfaction of their province.
 In order to protect the public, this is a matter of law and not choice.
 Upon graduation, engineering graduates are permitted to apply for the status as an Engineer-in-Training as the next step in becoming a fully qualified Professional Engineer.
 By law, only Professional Engineers can call themselves by the name "Professional Engineer", "Mechanical Engineer" and "Electrical Engineer" and their abbreviations.
 However, there are occasions where engineer may be loosely used to describe people working in the field of Engineering as Technologists, Technicians and Trades.
 For example, the Canadian Coast Guard and the Canadian Navy have "Marine Engineers", "Power Engineers", and "Military Engineers" terms only used within the organization, not publicly.
 "Locomotive Engineers" have been an integral part of the Canadian railroad industry since its inception.

 In a related field, accreditation of baccalaureate programs in Computer Science and Management Information Systems are performed by the Canadian Information Processing Society, while Software Engineering can be accredited by both CIPS and the Canadian Engineering Accreditation Board.
 Some professionals in the software development field are as certified as Information Systems Professional (ISP) while others prefer to be accredited as a Professional Engineer under the discipline known as Software Engineering.

+Coveralls

+At many universities, particularly in Ontario, engineering students may elect to obtain a pair of distinctive coveralls, known under various names depending on the university.
+For instance, they are named "Redsuits" at McMaster University, after their distinctive bright red hue, and "Flightsuits" at Carleton University, for their resemblance to fighter pilot flight suits.
+These coveralls are typically adorned with patches, which may represent an certain event the owner of the coveralls has partaken in, one of their interests, or simply for aesthetic reasons.

+The method to obtain the coveralls varies by university.
+Some allow students to outright buy a pair through an undergraduate engineering society, while others make the process more exclusive, requiring them to be earned through being an orientation week leader or by collecting points earned by attending events throughout the academic year.

+Many coverall owners trade limbs, pockets, and other pieces of fabric from their pair with students of other universities, leading to patchwork-style coveralls.
+Such coveralls are usually a symbol of a particularly well-acquainted student.